tdunkley/NBA-Player-Clusters/README.md

 **Download** *Git* from [Git for Windows](https://gitforwindows.org) and **install it**.

-## Using Prediciting the Next Cannibus Market in the U.S.
+## Using Clustering of NBA Players

-To use Prediciting the Next Cannibus Market in the U.S., follow the appropriate instructions here:
+To use Clustering of NBA Players, follow the appropriate instructions here:

 [Git Commands](https://education.github.com/git-cheat-sheet-education.pdf)

-## Contributing to Prediciting the Next Cannibus Market in the U.S.
+## Contributing to Clustering of NBA Players
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
-To contribute to Prediciting the Next Cannibus Market in the U.S., follow these steps:
+To contribute to Clustering of NBA Players, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.